 A single large mass weighing 7.7 kg was found by a rancher named Jim Wingfield about 13 miles SW of Clover Springs in Gila County, Arizona.
-While setting out salt licks for his cattle, Jim picked up an odd looking rock that was "worth investigating".
-It turned out to be a rare mesosiderite.
+While setting out salt licks for his cattle, Jim picked up an odd looking rock that he considered to be "worth investigating"; it was ultimately determined to be a rare mesosiderite.
 The meteorite was subsequently acquired by Harvey Nininger, who eventually sold the main mass to the British Museum of Natural History.

 Photo courtesy of Peter Marmet